 How awesome did this turn out?
 I mean a rainbow of coins leading from a leprechaun hat to a pot of gold?
 You can’t get any more St. Patrick’s Day than that!
 I really hope I’ve inspired you to create your own St. Patrick’s Day wreath.
 This is such a fun project, and it’s the perfect addition to your St. Patrick’s Day decor!
 If you do create your own wreath, I’d love it if you showed off your pictures on my Facebook page!

 You know I’ll be updating this wreath again in the near future, so stay tuned for the next version.
-Don’t forget to sign up for my newsletter below so you can receive weekly updates full of crafty goodness!
+Don’t forget to sign up for my newsletter below for weekly craft, DIY, and home projects and tips!